Baby I: Live performances

 Ariana Grande performed the song at the 2013 MTV Video Music Awards pre-show in medley with "The Way".
 She sang only the first verse, chorus, and bridge before moving into "The Way".
 Caitlin White from MTV praised Grande's performance while commented that her "stunning, unstoppable belt proved she could handle the spotlight all on her own."
 Grande also performed "Baby I" at the 2013 Worldwide Day of Play.
 In a video published in her YouTube channel, the singer performed an acoustic version of the song accompanied by musician Dan Kanter.
 The song was also included as part of her headlining tour The Listening Sessions, and during her opening concerts for Justin Bieber's Believe Tour. it also appeared during some shows of her 2015 concert tour The Honeymoon Tour.

 The song was also included as part of Grande's set list on the Summer Sonic Festival in Chiba, Japan on August 16, 2015.

 Credits and personnel

-Credits adapted from Yours Trulys liner notes.
+Credits were adapted from Yours Trulys liner notes.